rfhb/ctrdata/README.md

 ## In the works - next steps

-* Add comprehensive package tests
+* Add more package tests

 * Make internal access to mongo database more generic